 Average Management Fees & How They Can Differ

 Most property management companies charge around 10% of rent collected from properties they oversee.
-But the exact monthly rent charged depends on the management company and the types of properties they oversee.
+However, the exact monthly rent charged depends on the management company and the types of properties they oversee.

 - Property maintenance services

-On the flipside, some property management companies offer premium service packages for higher-than-average rates.
+On the other hand, some property management companies offer premium service packages for higher-than-average rates.
 If you choose a high-quality, high-cost property management service package, you may benefit from additional services such as:

 - Tenant recycling services